 - 60% of our foundation board members are Indonesian

-- We offer free training to our local community to share scuba diving and create new ocean advocates in rural areas across Indonesia.
+- We offer training to our local community to share scuba diving and create new ocean advocates in rural areas across Indonesia through our Indo CorAlliance Initiative.

 - We offer free, open access data to the locally run MPA offices to assist in policy making and marine park management

-- We work with Trash Hero Indonesia and promote and host regular beach and underwater clean ups
+- We work with Trash Hero Indonesia and Project AWARE and promote and host regular beach and underwater clean ups

-- We run several eco expeditions in Komodo and Raja Ampat and offer many eco friendly alternatives for travel throughout Indonesia
+- We run eco expeditions to many destinations including Raja Ampat, Komodo, Banda Sea, Triton Bay and offer many eco friendly alternatives for travel throughout Indonesia

 - All staff, interns, volunteers, guests, and participants in our program are required to sign a waiver and agree to our environmental policies before any diving activity.
 This policy includes; no stepping on coral, no stirring the sediment, no chasing or touching marine life, no fish feeding, no littering, no collecting dead or live marine life, no anchoring on reef, so selling or trading of coral or marine life souvenirs, always use a mooring buoy, and to support local conservation initiatives.